Answer Engine Optimization (AEO): The Complete Guide for 2025

 }]

-Proper schema doesn't guarantee featured snippets, but it significantly improves your chances.
+Proper schema doesn't guarantee featured snippets, but it significantly improves chances.

 Voice queries have distinct characteristics: